Choosing the Right Reward and Incentive Vendor

 Choosing the right type of incentive solution provider

 Though managed services providers can relieve your organization of an additional channel, it is important to note the market is primarily moving towards pure-play solutions.
 The SaaS-based incentive platforms provide enterprise teams with the customer data necessary for applications beyond loyalty, including customer service and marketing efforts.
-Managed services providers function as strategic partners and advisors, helping to establish and grow an organization’s incentive program.

-A pure-play incentive solution provider is recommended for this type of organization that has a well-developed CRM (customer relationship management) and an existing CDP (customer data platform) system.
-This solution type is ideal for organizations who prioritize control of their program and accessibility to their data as they see fit.
-If there is a need to leverage the data collect across additional marketing channels such as omnichannel – also look to a pure-play incentive software solution provider.
+This solution type is ideal for organizations that prioritize control of their program and accessibility to their data as they see fit.
+If there is a need to leverage the data collected across additional marketing channels such as omnichannel, look to a pure-play incentive software solution provider

-A managed services provider works wonders supporting in-house teams that lack the bandwidth or expertise to build and manage their loyalty solution.
-The services provider is ideal for an organization that does not plan to leverage the customer data to enhance its loyalty program or other marketing channels and prefers an outsourced solution.
-The best option for a business that does not need to interact with or manage the program in an agile, personalized way should look at a managed service provider.
+A managed services provider works wonders supporting in-house teams that lack the bandwidth or expertise to build and manage their loyalty solutions.
+The services provider offers vendor incentives for an organization that does not plan to leverage customer data to enhance its loyalty program or other marketing channels and prefers an outsourced solution.

 Vendor Evaluations

-Strategic partnership
+Strategic Partnership

-The provider should offer the right technology, but you also need to ensure that the provider team can leverage their industry expertise to help your organization achieve long-term business goals.
+The provider should offer the right technology, but you must also ensure that the provider team can leverage their industry expertise to help your organization achieve long-term business goals.
 They should provide a proven data-driven framework and methodologies to assist you in measuring the expected participant behavioral outcomes and motivations to meet business objectives.

-Program logic
+Program Logic

 Innovation